balajimurugesan2016/SpringLearning/Spring Framework.md

 }
 ```
 Explanation:
-The class MyBean contains methods such as init and destroy which
+The class MyBean contains methods such as init and destroy which are annotated as @PostConstruct and @PreDestroy.
+The postconstruct method is called when the bean is initialized for the first time and predestroy method is called when the bean is clos
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3OTU4NzIzOCwyMjEzMDMxNzUsMTE0ND
+eyJoaXN0b3J5IjpbLTE5MjQwNjQxNDAsMjIxMzAzMTc1LDExND
-czNjM4Nyw4MjUzNzEzODNdfQ==
+Q3MzYzODcsODI1MzcxMzgzXX0=
 -->